stasis78/7dtd-mods/FarmLifeMod/FAQs.md

 I'm glad that you have the same interests that I do when it comes to libations!
 I have a treat for you :)

 Brewing, wine making, and distillation are a big part of Farm Life.
 Below is a very crude sketch of the ideas involved.
 But first, there are a couple of things to understand.
-There are two stations and nine tools involved with crafting, as follows.
+There are two stations and 12 tools involved with crafting, as follows.

 ### Brew Cooker (hot, requires fuel)